Online Low Rank Matrix Completion: Missing Proofs in Section

-Conditioned on the event that the exploration fails (and in the exploration stage as well), the regret at each step can be bounded from above by $2\|\fl{P}\|_{\infty}$.
+Conditioned on the event that the exploration fails (and therefore the exploration stage as well), the regret at each step can be bounded from above by $2\|\fl{P}\|_{\infty}$.
 In that case, we have